mezdahun/VisualSwarm/README.md

 If it is unevitable use the `#temp` flag in the beginning of your commit message.**

 ## Application
+To run the application or the test suite it is assumed that the SW is prepared as described on [this wiki page](https://github.com/mezdahun/VisualSwarm/wiki/Software-Setup)

 ### Run locally
 To avoid conflicts with your global environment first create a virtualenv from the root project folder as
 ```bash